zenstackhq/zenstack-docs/docs/the-complete-guide/part1/6-data-validation.md

 }
 ```

-### Adding Data Validation To Our Todo App
+### 🛠️ Adding Data Validation To Our Todo App

-We can use data validation to improve our app's robustness in many places:
+We can use data validation to improve our app's robustness in many places.
+Here are two examples:

 1. Make sure `User`'s email is a valid email address.